dhellmann/pymotw/PyMOTW/asynchat/index.rst

 The :class:`EchoHandler` is based on ``asynchat.async_chat`` instead of the :class:`asyncore.dispatcher` this time around.
 It operates at a slightly higher level of abstraction, so reading and writing are handled automatically.
-All we need to do is tell the handler:
+The buffer needs to know four things:

 - what to do with incoming data (by overriding :func:`handle_incoming_data()`)